Grand Shaftesbury Run and Tri weekend

 I was very proud of Stuart for coming 7th overall.
 He had the 6th fastest swim and 8th fastest run (we won’t mention being 22nd on the bike!) finishing in 2:42:23.
 I was 3rd in my Age Group – podium finish!!!

 After the event, there was a bit of time to catch up with Suzanne, Liz and Teri.
-In the evening, there was supposed to be a hog roast, but unfortunately, they had run out of lots of ingredients and there wasn’t anything left for vegetarians, so Stu and I went to a local pub for dinner.
+In the evening, there was supposed to be a hog roast.
+Unfortunately, they had run out of lots of ingredients and there wasn’t anything left for vegetarians, so Stu and I went to a local pub for dinner.

 On Sunday morning, the teenagers in the tent next to us woke up very early and decided to chat very loudly.
 Stu and I didn’t want to get up early, but we couldn’t go back to sleep.
 Stu had entered the half marathon, as a training run, whereas I hadn’t done enough training to run that far, so I entered the 10k.
 Steve Way (legendary British ultra runner) had also entered the half marathon, and I had been completely in awe of him walking around.
 I had been tempted to approach him the evening before, but he was with his family, and I didn’t want to impose on him… also I didn’t think I could talk to him without saying something stupid.